hvpulok/lockessential/README.md

-# my-manager
+# ManagerSaab
 A simple but sophisticated enough personal manager.
-A single page web application built with MEAN Stack
+A single page web application built with MEAN Stack - meanjs.org